ouyangyuchen/ouyangyuchen/README.md

 Hi 👋, I'm (James) Yuchen Ouyang, a senior undergraduate student major in Information Engineering at Shanghai Jiao Tong University.
-I am applying ECE/CS master programs in US and Switzerland for 2024 Fall admission.

 I hope to become a software design and architecture engineer in the future, and then implement a platform to visualize subjects